calebclayreagor/calebclayreagor.github.io/_posts/2025-10-04-density-clustering-pt1.md

 After deduplication, my [data cleaning pipeline](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/00_cleaning.ipynb) selected just over 1.5 million trips for downstream analysis.

-### An iterative density-based clustering approach
+### Iterative density-based clustering approach

 Because density-based clustering allows for noise, these algorithms tend to leave many observations unclustered.
-To aggregate as many trips into clusters as possible, I implemented an iterative [hierarchical DBSCAN](https://github.com/scikit-learn-contrib/hdbscan) (<ins>H</ins>DBSCAN) approach that sequentially clustered remaining observations from the previous step while relaxing the minimum required cluster size from 6 to 2 riders (more on these values later).
-My input features to HDBSCAN consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$ and returned cluster labels $k$ for each trip and passenger.
-Here's what the clustering looked like after each iteration:
+To aggregate as many trips into clusters as possible, I implemented an iterative [hierarchical DBSCAN](https://github.com/scikit-learn-contrib/hdbscan) (<ins>H</ins>DBSCAN) approach that sequentially clusters remaining observations from the previous step while relaxing the minimum required cluster size from 6 to 2 riders (more on these values later).
+My input features consisted of pickup locations $x_0,y_0$ and times $t_0$ and dropoff locations $x_1,y_1$ and returned cluster labels $k$ for each trip and passenger.
+Here's what the results looked like after each iteration:

 ```
-Iteration 0 (min_cluster_size = 6): clustered = 10.89%
+Iteration 0 (min_cluster_size = 6): % clustered = 10.89
-Iteration 1 (min_cluster_size = 5): clustered = 27.17%
+Iteration 1 (min_cluster_size = 5): % clustered = 27.17
-Iteration 2 (min_cluster_size = 4): clustered = 44.57%
+Iteration 2 (min_cluster_size = 4): % clustered = 44.57
-Iteration 3 (min_cluster_size = 3): clustered = 62.15%
+Iteration 3 (min_cluster_size = 3): % clustered = 62.15
-Iteration 4 (min_cluster_size = 2): clustered = 84.11%
+Iteration 4 (min_cluster_size = 2): % clustered = 84.11
 ```

-Another important detail of [my implementation](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/01_clustering.ipynb) is how I scaled times relative to distances.
-The value of minutes-per-mile acts as a knob controlling the tradeoff between spatial and temporal coherence.
-To select the best value, I performed a parameter sweep over values from 10 to 60 minutes/mile for a single HDBSCAN iteration.
-The results show how smaller values ($\leq$ 10 min/mile) favor tighter temporal clusters, while larger values ($\geq$ 60 min/mile) favor tighter spatial clusters:
+Another important detail of [my implementation](https://github.com/calebclayreagor/nyc-taxi-efficiency/blob/main/notebooks/01_clustering.ipynb) is how I scaled time relative to distances.
+The value of minutes-per-mile acts as a knob that controls the tradeoff between spatial and temporal coherence.
+To select the best value, I performed a parameter sweep over values from 10 to 60 minutes/mile for one HDBSCAN iteration.
+The results show that smaller values ($\leq$ 10 min/mile) favor tighter temporal clusters, while larger values ($\geq$ 60 min/mile) favor tighter spatial clusters: